beneviasoftware/.github/.github/ISSUE_TEMPLATE/new-task.md

 ---
 name: New task
-about: Create a unit of work to be done
+about: Create a description of how some work should be done
 type: Task
 ---

-### Acceptance Criteria
-//Describe what is needed.

-### Technical Solution
-//Provide the details in how this unit of work should be done.
+//Describe how you might implement a specific requirement(s)